 Tony Lawrence: "A military response from NATO against Russia is very unlikely"

-BarcelonaThe impact of a drone against an apartment building in the Romanian city of Galati, near the border with Ukraine, highlights the danger that the war could end up involving NATO more directly.
-This Friday's incident has not been the first involving Russian drones or missiles outside Ukrainian territory, while the Baltic countries also warn of the risk they face due to the diversion of Ukrainian drones entering their airspace.
-We analyze this with Tony Lawrence, Head of the Defence Policy and Strategy Programme at the International Centre for Defence and Security (ICDS) based in Tallinn (Estonia).
+BarcelonaThe impact of a drone against an apartment block in the Romanian city of Galati, near the border with Ukraine, highlights the danger that the war could end up involving NATO more directly.
+Friday's incident has not been the first incident with Russian drones or missiles outside Ukrainian territory, while the Baltic countries also warn of the risk they face due to the deviation of Ukrainian drones entering their airspace.
+We analyze this with Tony Lawrence, head of the Defence Policy and Strategy Program at the International Centre for Defence and Security (ICDS) based in Tallinn (Estonia).

 How serious is this incident in Romania?

-Would it be deliberate to activate NATO's Article 5?
+Would it being deliberate be the condition to activate Article 5 of NATO?

-— If it were a deliberate attack, it would certainly have to involve the activation of Article 5, which means that the member states will stand united and respond appropriately.
-It doesn't necessarily mean there would be a military response against Russia.
-It only means that the member states would agree that an attack has been carried out against all of them.
+— If it were a deliberate attack, it would certainly have to involve the activation of Article 5, which means that member states will stand united and respond appropriately.
+It does not necessarily mean there will be a military response against Russia.
+It just means that member states will agree that an attack has been carried out against all of them.
 I think a military response would be very unlikely.
 I think it would be very, very difficult for NATO to find any kind of consensus for that.
-But there are other options, like sanctions.
+But there are other options, such as sanctions.

 How do you assess NATO's response to these types of incidents?